Saadelkelkha/Internship-Application-Manager/README.md

-## 📄 Internship Request Management Platform — Cadi Ayyad University
+## 📄 Internship Request Management Platform
 A web-based platform designed to streamline internship applications and management for students at **Université Cadi Ayyad, Marrakech**.

 ### ✨ Features